 Kinship carer that was supported to complete an ACP.
-This was my mountain.
-I have been avoiding facing these issues for years, but now I can put this away and forget about it.
+"This was my mountain.
+I have been avoiding facing these issues for years, but now I can put this away and forget about it."

 Parent Carer that was supported to complete an ACP.
-This is a relief to me now that it is in black and white.
+"This is a relief to me now that it is in black and white.
 I have no family or spouse to help me, and this has kept me awake at night.
 You have listened.
-That meant such a lot.
+That meant such a lot."

-2022-2025 Carer Strategy Workplan

-Strategic Intention Priority Actions Intended Result Providing a single point of access for carers into support services and universal offer of information and advice for all carers in the city Continue to promote and develop the Carer Information Line Carers have easy access support and information earlier in their caring role Glasgow will be a Carer Friendly city where carers are treated with compassion and kindness Increase Carer Awareness information sessions.
-Increase the number of Carer Support Plans and Young Carer Statements being offered and completed Every effort will be made in the delivery of the carer strategy to ensure equal access to carer support and services regardless of age, gender, disability, sexual orientation, religion, belief or ethnicity More carers will have the opportunity to access support and information earlier in their caring role Adult carers are recognised and valued as equal and expert partners in delivery of health and social care Young carers are protected from undertaking caring roles that detrimentally affect their health and wellbeing Carer services are inclusive and accessible for all carers Increase capacity and choice to support carers and the person being cared-for Work with carer and condition specific organisations to develop and make support available to carers and the person they look after Carers and the person they look after will have increased access to the right support at the right time in the care journey Supporting Glasgow's unpaid carers to look after their health and wellbeing Increasing the amount of Health Reviews and Carer Anticipatory Care Plans completed People who provide unpaid care are supported to look after their own health and wellbeing, including to reduce any negative impact of their caring role on their own health and wellbeing Support unpaid carers to have a voice in the design and delivery of carer services Strengthen carer engagement Carers will be involved in service design and delivery as equal and expert partners Monitor and review the impact of the 2022-2025 Carer Strategy Collate performance data to inform service delivery and share annually in carer strategy report Carer Strategy Review will be embedded within performance monitoring and carers will have easy access to overview of performance
+2022-2025 Carer Strategy Workplan Strategic Intention Priority Actions Intended Result Providing a single point of access for carers into support services and universal offer of information and advice for all carers in the city.
+Continue to promote and develop the Carer Information Line.
+Carers have easy access support and information earlier in their caring role.
+Glasgow will be a carer friendly city where carers are treated with compassion and kindness.
+Increase Carer Awareness information sessions and increase the number of Carer Support Plans and Young Carer Statements being offered and completed.
+More carers will have the opportunity to access support and information earlier in their caring role.
+Adult Carers are recognised and valued as equal and expert partners in delivery of health and social care.
+Young carers are protected from undertaking caring roles that detrimentally affect their health and wellbeing.
+Increase capacity and choice to support carers and the person being cared for.
+Work with carer and condition specific organisations to develop and deliver support to carers and the person they look after.
+Carers and the person they look after will have increased access to the right support at the right time in the care journey.
+Supporting Glasgow's unpaid carers to look after their health and wellbeing.
+Increasing the amount of Health Reviews and Carer Anticipatory Care Plans completed People who provide unpaid care are supported to look after their own health and wellbeing, including to reduce any negative impact of their caring role on their own health and well-being.
+Support unpaid carers to have a voice in the design and delivery of carer services.
+Strengthen carer engagement.
+Carers will be involved in service design and delivery as equal and expert partners.
+Monitor and review the impact of the 2022-2025 carer strategy Collate performance data to inform service delivery and share annually in carer strategy report Carer Strategy Review will be embedded within performance monitoring and carers will have easy access to overview of performance.